techidaily/site-facebook/source/_posts/establishing-a-legal-tone-setting-boundaries-on-fb-platforms.md

 ## How to Add Facebook Group Rules

- Once you have determined whether to have a[closed or open Facebook group](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) , add some necessary rules to give the community a sense of understanding about your preferences.
+ Once you have determined whether to have a [closed or open Facebook group](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) , add some necessary rules to give the community a sense of understanding about your preferences.
 You can add up to 10 rules for your Facebook group.

 Here are the steps to add your Facebook group guidelines: